 Different consensus algorithms were developed throughout the years but two of them are the most wildly used within the space: Proof of Work (PoW) and Proof of Stake (PoS).

-Proof of Work is the first and probably the most recognized consensus algorithm.
-It was introduced by Satoshi Nakamoto, the creator of Bitcoin, in the project’s whitepaper.
+Proof of Work is the most recognized consensus algorithm.
+It was introduced as Bitcoin’s consensus mechanism by Satoshi Nakamoto, the creator of Bitcoin, in the project’s whitepaper.

 Transactions are stored in blocks and are considered verified after the block is confirmed.
 We call this process mining which allows participants to earn rewards for verifying transactions and keeping the system running.